 The Piazza is a central space, surrounded by shops, a restaurant and lush gardens.

-The Play Area consists of an AstroTurf multi-court for netball, basketball and soccer games, and a skatepark built to world-class standards using lightweight construction by famous skatepark designer Mark Baker.
+The Play Area consists of a multi-court for netball, basketball and soccer games, and a skatepark built to world-class standards using lightweight construction by famous skatepark designer Marc Baker.

 Battery Park: Did you know?